An easy hike. A Spectacular view. Two 7-million-year-old basalt pillars. A Native American legend.

 Coordinates and Notes

 You'll see the sisters looming above the highway as you arrive at the small pull-off.
 The trail from the Highway 730 pullout is obvious and marked with a large sign explaining the Cayuse legend.
 Take in the tale then head up the gravel trail to the pillars.
 The hike is short (you’ll be at the top in about 10 minutes) but there are some steep sections with loose gravel, so ditch the flip flops and wear shoes fit for the task.
-A few final thoughts: Respect the private land that abuts the hike, keep dogs on a leash, resist the temptation to climb on the spires, and of course—have fun.
+A few final thoughts: Respect the private land that abuts the hike, keep dogs on a leash, resist the temptation to climb on the spires, and of course—have fun and Get Lost.